jocelynfriday/UsefulDataSceinceResources/README.md

 # Useful Data Science Resources
-Papers and resources that I've found to be particularly useful for health data science research (including stats, epidemiology, coding, etc.).
-Of course, StackOverflow and StackExchange are constantly open in one form or fashion.
+Papers and resources that have been particularly useful for health data science research (including stats, epidemiology, coding, etc.).
+Of course, Stack Overflow and Stack Exchange are constantly open in one form or another.
 The following links are additional references I've found particularly helpful over time.

 ## Statistics
 ### General